meltaxa/meltaxa/README.md

 Dynamic images are served from a web server.
 The screenshots are taken periodically by Puppeteer.
 The web server must disable caching for the images using headers.
 Any CDN must respect these headers.
 Github uses it's own CDN service called Camo.
 You may need to purge any images in it's cache too.

+Instructions are for Ubuntu systems.
+Ironically, a screenshot doesn't cover 100 comment lines in these instructions. :-)

 # Install Google Chrome
 sudo apt-get install libxss1 libappindicator1 libindicator7